amybohbeanii/pintos/threads/DESIGNDOC.md

 ## ---- PRELIMINARIES ----
 >> If you have any preliminary comments on your submission, notes for
 >> the TA, please give them here.
+Alarm clock implementation is not needed for VM project.
+However, we want to understand how threading works.

 >> Please cite any offline or online sources you consulted while
 >> preparing your submission, other than the Pintos documentation,